cgarbin/seed-javascript-command-line-arg-parsing/README.md

 It's also meant to be installed as with node (`npm install -g`).
 See the `bin` section of [package.json](package.json) for the name used to invoke the script once installed.

+# How to work with this program

+- Install node, if not yet installed
+- Clone git repository
+- `cd` to the repository directory
+- Install all dependencies: `npm install`
+- Run unit tests with `npm test`
+- Install as a shell command with `npm install -g`

 # License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details